 Getting to Pham Ngu Lao from the Airport

-Keep your luggage inside the cab with you for a quick exit in case there is a dispute with the driver.
+Keep your luggage in the cab with you for a quick exit in case there is a dispute with the driver.

 By Bus: At around 30 cents per ride, the airport bus is the most economical way to get to Pham Ngu Lao.
 Unfortunately, figuring out when and where the bus will arrive is difficult.